ap--/python-seabreeze/docs/source/troubleshoot.rst

 .. _troubleshoot:

-Some common issues you might have with python-seabreeze
+Some common issues you might have with seabreeze

 No spectrometer is detected
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^